asgeran/MIMPy/README.md

 The package computes room impulse responses from ideal loudspeakers to ideal microphones in rectangular rooms.

 ### Algorithms
 The computations are based on classical mirror image modelling (MIM) as proposed in [1] and with the modification proposed in [2].
 See also [3] if you are interested in the specifics of how the algorithm is implemented.
-Whenever multiple room impulse responses are to be simulated at once, the package is able to take advantage of multiprocessing (if manually enabled).

 ### TODO
 * The API is to be restructured before the package is really of any use.